-How Accurate Is ‘First Man’?
-Screenwriter Josh Singer Was Meticulous About Showing The Neil Armstrong Few People Knew
+How ‘First Man’ Brought The Neil Armstrong Few People Knew To Life

 "If I were to write the short story of Neil [Armstrong] going to the moon, it would be about loss," First Man screenwriter Josh Singer tells me ahead of the film's release.
 And, so, that's what the movie is about.
 Yes, it's about the space race and rockets and an American hero, but Armstrong experienced an incredible amount of loss in his life and it shaped the man he was.
 For Singer and director Damien Chazelle (La La Land), it was essential that First Man be accurate, not just when it comes to the science and technology and history and biography of it all, but when it comes to who Armstrong was when he was alone.

 Singer, who is wearing a NASA cap when we meet in New York City, researched Armstrong for four years while adapting the screenplay from James R. Hansen's biography, First Man: The Life of Neil A. Armstrong. ("I'm a particular bird in that I love to learn, so I will geek out on things as long as possible," Singer says.)
 Singer and Hansen worked together, including consulting with members of Armstrong's family, like his sons, Rick and Mark, and his ex-wife, Janet, who passed away in June, four months before the film's premiere.